 More time listening and less time talking

 Establish joint attention.
 Joint attention means that both people in the conversation are paying genuine attention to each other.
 They care what the other person is saying rather than biding their time, so they can speak and say what they want to say.
-Joint attention also reflects a focus on a joint topic.
-A topic both parties are interested in.
+Joint attention also reflects a focus on a joint topic that is, a topic both parties are interested in.
 It is always helpful to follow the adolescent’s lead in the conversation rather than continuously trying to force the conversation the adult’s way.
 This is not about fixing the child or young person or focusing on problems only.

 Having the right intentions